manouraa/HR-Analytics/README.md

 10.3) 15.32 % Non-Binary employees.

-10.4) 0 % Prefer Not to Say employees.
+10.4) 0 % Prefer Not to Say, employees.

-        thus, more Turn over Rate in Male employees.
+    thus, more Turnover Rate in Male employees.

-### Turn over Rate of Employees Age Category
+### Turnover Rate of Employees Age Category

-11.1) 19.84 % employees belong to '0-20' age group.
+11.1) 19.84 % of employees belong to the '0-20' age group.

-11.2) 20.51 % employees belong to '21-29' age group.
+11.2) 20.51 % of employees belong to the '21-29' age group.

-11.3) 9.34 % employees belong to '30-39' age group.
+11.3) 9.34 % of employees belong to the '30-39' age group.

-11.4) 6.85 % employees belong to '40-49' age group.
+11.4) 6.85 % of employees belong to the '40-49' age group.

-11.5) 0 % employees belong to '>= 50' age group.
+11.5) 0 % of employees belong to the '>= 50' age group.

-        thus, more Turn over Rate employees belong to '21-29' age group.
+    thus, more Turnover Rate employees belong to the '21-29' age group.